History of Alpine Rescue Team

 - To maintain and foster the independent character of the mountain rescue discipline through formal association with other mountain rescue groups and to encourage and assist groups that make a similar commitment.

 In 1965, the initial “Standards of Proficiency” were written by Al Lambert and Gordon Stucker.
-These were then rewritten in 1975 and 1994 and amended a number of times from 2000 to 2010 as what we now refer to as, the “Guidelines of Proficiency.”
+These were then rewritten in 1975 and 1994 and amended a number of times from 2000 to 2010 before they were completely rewritten in 2017 as what we now refer to as, the “Guidelines of Proficiency.”

 High standards, quality training, and serious search and rescue operations improved the Team’s prowess.
 That reputation, combined with Gordon and Joann Stucker’s personal friendship with Roy and Alice Holubar along with Charter Member, Gene Lines working for the Holubars, allowed the Alpine Rescue Team to acquire specially designed mountaineering equipment.
 Alice Holubar designed and made mountaineering clothing, packs and sleeping bags in her basement home in Boulder.
 Holubar became the first American Mountaineering mail order supply house.
 Alice Holubar was to the mountaineering equipment business what the 10th mountain Division was to the American ski industry.
 If Alice could not sew it, she worked with the American Red Cross to locate and procure special equipment for the Team including surplus climbing equipment, stokes litters and medical supplies.
 Alice’s original designs are still copied today by the outdoor industry.
 Her designs have not only stood the test of time, but her products have also withstood time.
 The Team is proud to have many of the original custom made sleeping bags and down suits that were designed and made for members by Alice Holubar.